SolaKabuta/portfolio_v4/README.md

 - [NextJS](https://reactjs.org/) : A JavaScript library for building user interfaces.
 - [TypeScript](https://www.typescriptlang.org/): A superset of JavaScript that adds optional static typing.
 - [Shadcn/ui](https://ui.shadcn.com/): Beautifully designed components that you can copy and paste into your apps.
 Accessible.
 Customizable.
 Open Source.
+- [Radix](https://www.radix-ui.com/): An open source component library optimized for fast development, easy maintenance, and accessibility.
+Just import and go—no configuration required.
 - [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework for rapid UI development.

 Build Tools: